Cerise (comics): Powers and abilities

 Cerise is a member of the alien Shi'ar race, making her physical abilities somewhat more powerful than an Earth human.

 She also has the ability to generate and psionically manipulate energy fields of coherent red spectrum light force.
-She can project the light as simple brightness, or as concussive blasts, or use it to form "solid" objects such as swords, force fields, shields, funnels, and more.
-She was even able to make a light armor covering Nightcrawler as he trained with Captain Britain.
-Cerise can create a bubble of coherent light around herself which she can levitate through the air.
-She once even used this energy to fly a whole broken Sentinel holding her friends within, across the Atlantic Ocean as a means of disguise.
-She can also fly naturally (without use of her energy fields), and hold her breath for six or seven minutes.
+She can project the light as simple brightness, or as concussive blasts, or use it to form solid energy constructs.

 Cerise wears gloves that contain broad-band sensor arrays which allow her to search for specific life-forms, energy, and temporal/dimensional abnormalities in a surrounding area.
 She also wore a "transit suit" permitting travel through hyperspace.
 Her equipment was designed by Shi'ar scientists and craftsmen.

-Cerise is a superb warrior, having received intensive combat training in the Shi'ar military, and is a trained starship navigator.
+Cerise is a skilled warrior, having received combat training in the Shi'ar military, and is a trained starship navigator.